GitauHarrison/automateTinkerEducation/README.md

 1. Signing in to GSuite
 2. Signing in to Slack and posting my commute time
 3. Logging in to Trello and checking the common boards
+4. Logging out of them all and clearing my browser from the beggining of time

 Other things include: